Adobe does not plan to further enhance tracking of opened/bounced emails send by AEM SMTP service.

 In Tools, select the Feed Importer.

-Click Add to create a new configuration.
+Click Add to create a configuration.

 All configurations need information about the following in the polling URL:

-username: The username to use for connecting
+username: The username that is used for connecting

-password: The password to use for connecting
+password: The password that is used for connecting

 In addition, depending on the protocol, you can configure certain settings.